In the Mood for Love: Filming

+Post-production

 The final months of production and post-production on In the Mood for Love, a submission to the Cannes Film Festival in May 2000, were notorious for their confusion.
 The film was barely finished in time for the festival, as would occur again four years later when Wong submitted 2046.
 Wong continued shooting more and more of In the Mood for Love with the cast and crew as he worked furiously to edit the massive amounts of footage he had shot over the past year.
 He removed large chunks of the story to strip it down to its most basic element, the relationship between these characters in the 1960s, with brief allusions to earlier and later times.
 In the meantime, Wong screened brief segments before the festival for journalists and distributors.
 Despite the general lack of commercial interest in Chinese cinema at the time by North American media corporations, Wong was given a distribution deal for a limited theatrical release in North America on USA Films, based only on a few minutes of footage.

 By early 2000, with the deadline for Cannes approaching, Wong was contacted by the director of Cannes, who encouraged him to quickly complete a final cut, and offered a constructive criticism about the title.
 Although the title in Cantonese and Mandarin is based on a Zhou Xuan song whose English title is translated "Age of Bloom", the international title proved more complex.
 After discarding Summer in Beijing and A Story of Food, Wong had provisionally settled on Secrets, but Cannes felt this title was not as distinctive as the film Wong was preparing and suggested he should change it.

 Finally having completed the cut, but at a loss for titles, Wong was listening to a then-recent album by Bryan Ferry and Roxy Music titled Slave to Love: The Very Best of the Ballads, and noticed a resonance in the song "I'm in the Mood for Love", which shared its title with a popular jazz standard of the mid-20th century.
 Many of Wong's previous English-language titles had come from pop songs, so he found this title particularly appropriate.

 Wong states he was influenced by Hitchcock's Vertigo while making this film and compares Tony Leung's character to James Stewart's:

+Music

 Title song

 The title track "Hua Yang De Nian Hua" is a song by famous singer Zhou Xuan from the Solitary Island period.
 The 1946 song is a paean to a happy past and an oblique metaphor for the darkness of Japanese-occupied Shanghai.
 Wong also set the song to his 2000 short film, named Hua Yang De Nian Hua, after the track.